CONTACT INFORMATION

 Description

-Formerly known as the Task Force for Transport and Traffic Management (TF-TTM), the Traffic and Transport Management Department formulates, coordinates, and monitors policies, standards, and programs relating to traffic and transport management; rationalizes the existing transport operations; and administers and implements all traffic engineering services, traffic enforcement operations, traffic, and transport planning, regulations and franchising, transport facilities management, and traffic education programs.
+The Traffic and Transport Management Department formulates, coordinates, and monitors policies, standards, and programs relating to traffic and transport management; rationalizes the existing transport operations; and administers and implements all traffic engineering services, traffic enforcement operations, traffic and transport planning, regulations and franchising, transport facilities management, and traffic education programs.

 Mission